IGITANGAZA23/D-E-M-O/TWO_FACTOR_AUTH.md

-# Two-Factor Authentication (2FA) Guide
+# Simple Email-Based 2FA Guide

-This guide explains how to set up and use Two-Factor Authentication (2FA) in the Library Management System.
+This guide explains how to use the simple email-based Two-Factor Authentication (2FA) in the Library Management System.

 ## 🔐 What is 2FA?

 Two-Factor Authentication adds an extra layer of security to your account.
-After entering your password, you'll need to provide a 6-digit code from an authenticator app on your phone.
+After entering your password, you'll receive a 6-digit code via email that you need to enter to complete your login.

-## 📱 Supported Authenticator Apps

-You can use any TOTP-compatible authenticator app:
-- **Google Authenticator** (iOS/Android)
-- **Microsoft Authenticator** (iOS/Android)
-- **Authy** (iOS/Android/Desktop)
-- **1Password** (iOS/Android/Desktop)
-- **LastPass Authenticator** (iOS/Android)
-- Any other TOTP-compatible app
+**No phone apps, no QR codes - just simple email codes!** 📧

 ## 🚀 Setting Up 2FA